 County: Seward, Meade, Gray

 A total of 39 tornadoes were confirmed on November 16, 2015.
 They rolled through parts of Kansas, Oklahoma and Texas.
 Three were rated EF3.
 We look at one of those in this summary.
 It was an extremely large tornado in SW Kansas, traveling over 50 miles through parts of Seward, Meade and Gray Counties.
-The NWS estimated the max width to be 2000 yards (1.1 miles)!
+The National Weather Service (NWS) estimated the max width to be 2000 yards (1.1 miles)!
 This tornado managed to avoid any major communities.
-The worst damage as to a farm west of Kismet in Seward County.

-This very large tornado damaged outbuildings, power poles, pivots, trees, a home, and a hog farm where numerous animals were destroyed.
-The track of the tornado turned enough that it missed Kismet and Plains.
-It was also on nearly an identical track to the tornado that occurred on May 24, 2015.
-This tornado continued into Meade county.
+In Seward County, damage was found to outbuildings, power poles, pivots, trees, a home and a hog farm.
+There were numerous animals killed at the farm.
+Per the NWS, “the track of the tornado turned enough that it missed Kismet and Plains.”
+They also noted that the path of this tornado was nearly identical to one that occurred on May 24, 2015.